-- The Technology Fund is an enterprise fund used to account for the operations of the Agency's Technology Services Consortium. - The Internal Service Fund accounts for retirement incentives provided to retirees of the Agency.
+- The Technology Fund is an enterprise fund used to account for the operations of the Agency's Technology Services Consortium.
+The Agency closed the Technology Services Consortium during the year ended June 30, 2024. - The Internal Service Fund accounts for retirement incentives provided to retirees of the Agency.